danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 }
 ```

 That's it!
-The button just has to wrap the provided label, trigger the provided `releaseAction` and apply the newly created style to take care of the remaining gestures.
+The button just wraps the provided label, triggers the provided `releaseAction` and then lets the newly created style take care of the remaining gestures.

-With this approach, you can press, relase, double tap, long press etc. and scrolling will still work.
-All this is made possible by the fact that button styles can detect presses without blocking the scroll view.
+With this approach, you can press, relase, double tap, long press, etc. without messing up the scrolling.
+All made possible by the fact that the button style can detect presses without blocking the scroll view.

 ## Going further

-While the above solution works well, it's not enough if you need to detect drag gestures.
-I have therefore improved it to also handle drag gestures. which was much more complicated than I first expected.
+While the above works well, it's can't detect drag gestures yet.
+I have therefore improved it to handle drag gestures as well, which was a bit more complicated than I first expected.

-For instance, we can't apply the drag gesture to a `Button`, but must apply it to the button content view:
+First, we can't apply the gesture to a `Button`, but must apply it to the button content view:

 ```swift
 Button(action: releaseAction) {